-63 student-athletes have been named Skyline Conference Academic Honor Roll in recognition of academic and athletic excellence in the past year.
-In addition, Sage had two student-athletes named as the Scholar-Athlete of the Year in their respective sports in the past four years, while eight student-athletes were also named to the prestigious CoSIDA Capital One Academic All-America Team.
+77 student-athletes were named to the Skyline Conference Academic Honor Roll in recognition of academic and athletic excellence in the past year.
+In addition, Sage has had seven student-athletes named as the Scholar-Athlete of the Year in their respective sports in the past four years, while eight student-athletes were also named to the prestigious CoSIDA Academic All-America Team.

-Sage was represented by student-athletes from 10 different states throughout the past year including: New York; Connecticut; Massachusetts; Vermont; New Jersey; Washington, Pennsylvania; Florida, Louisiana, Georgia, and Washington, D.C.
+Sage was represented by student-athletes from 12 different states throughout the past year including: New York; Connecticut; Massachusetts; Maine, Vermont; New Hampshire, New Jersey; Rhode Island, Florida, Missouri, Texas, and California.

 Sage student-athletes are supported by a sports medicine staff that includes two NATABOC-certified athletic trainers.
 The sports medicine staff administers all phases of preventive training, care and injury rehabilitation.
 The staff also provides analysis to athletes on sport-specific nutrition, strength training and conditioning.

 The Sage College’s Athletic program combines student-athletes from both the Russell Sage College campus located in Troy, NY and Sage College of Albany located in Albany, NY.
 Together, the Gators have expanded from just five women’s teams in 2007 to 17 NCAA Division III varsity sports for both men and women in 2018-2019.

 Sage is a member of the Skyline Conference, made up of eleven schools from New York and conducts championships for 17 sports.
 For more information on Sage’s athletic program, visit www.sagegators.com.